 Internal Market Information System (France)

-- All 5 indicators are well below the EEA average.
+- Results for all five indicators were below the EEA average.

 - Caseload – very large